zim0369/uniexam/src/README.md

 - To read more information about a topic, look for "More Details" whenever necessary.
 They are a link to the topic's resource.

+- You might find dropdowns in some places.
+They were added for unnecessary sections but quick reference just in case.

 - Improvements are welcome.
 Email me at: <zim@onionmail.org>